-Alternate years
+3 credit hours Alternate years

-Introduction to Song Writing and Arranging (MU 305) is designed to discover and facilitate creative exploration of a student's ability to compose and arrange music.
-Emphasis is placed on writing songs for corporate worship and arranging songs for a rhythm section.
-An introduction to arranging for some specialized instruments is included.
-Prerequisites: Basic Christian Beliefs; Basic Music Theory; Finale proficiency.
+Introduction to Songwriting (MU 305) is designed to discover and facilitate creative exploration of a student's ability to compose and arrange music.
+Emphasis is placed on writing songs for corporate worship.
+Pre-requisites: Basic Christian Beliefs; Basic Music Theory; Finale proficiency.

 Worship Leading I (MU 401) is designed to introduce the student to the ministry and art of worship leading.
 Emphasis is placed upon the practical principles governing the creative preparation of worship orders for the local community, and the development of necessary skills to follow through with leading the planned service.
-Pre-requisite: Theology of Worship and Theory for Worship Leading, or permission from the Worship Leading Program Director.
+Pre-requisite: Theology of Worship and Theory for Worship Leading, or permission from the Worship Arts Program Director.